frezario/rsa_chat_python/README.md

 # HOW IT WORKS?

-Suppose user Alice wants to send secret message to user Bob.
+Suppose user Alice wants to send a secret message to user Bob.
 Then, we might want to build a protected connection between both of users.

 This protected connection is our server.